 Schizophrenia is the most severe condition within the spectrum of psychotic disorders.
-Characteristics of schizophrenia include psychosis (e.g., hearing voices or experiencing delusion a pughts), negative or deficit symptoms (e.g., loss of motivation, apathy, or reduced emotional expression) and compromised cognition, judgment, and/or attention.
-There is also an increased risk for succed
+Characteristics of schizophrenia include psychosis (e.g., hearing voices or experiencing delusional thoughts), negative or deficit symptoms (e.g., loss of motivation, apathy, or reduced emotional expression), and compromised cognition, judgment, and/or attention.
+There is also an increased risk for suicide.

-Individuals with chronic schizophrenia should not be considered medically rualified for commercial driving.
+Individuals with chronic schizophrenia should not be considered medically qualified for commercial driving.